-- Whether to include the country information in the AddressComplete output or not. - The delimiter to separate address elements in the AddressComplete output. - The level of address information in the AddressComplete output. - The maximum number of lines in the AddressComplete output. - · The casing of the output. - · The maximum length of strings in each element. - · Whether to use element abbreviations or not.
+- Whether to include the country information in the AddressComplete output. - The delimiter to separate address elements in the AddressComplete output. - The level of address information in the AddressComplete output. - The maximum number of lines in the AddressComplete output. - The case of the output. - The maximum length of strings in each element. - Whether to use element abbreviations or not.